-As told through the eyes of Jean, the youngest child and by the house itself.
+As told by me and by the house itself.

-They had to tell it, they were the last ones standing.
+We had to tell it, we were the last ones standing.

 A chronicle of the legacy of invisible, of invincible – where early punk rock, jazz and the first two minutes of the 1812 Overture are the threads of survival.
 Where breaking space and violent stillness trump the currency of language.